polydawn/refmt/docs/dev/code-layout.md

 - **TokenSinkDriver** *struct*

-  Top-level control for a system that consumes tokens.
+  Top-level control for a system that walks in-memory structures and consumes tokens, populating the in-memory fields.
 The inverse of `TokenSourceDriver`.

   Both encoding (serializing data into a binary format) and unmarshalling (visiting an in-memory structure and populating its fields)